Darklg/CSSLisible/README_en.md

 ## CSSLisible configuration

 CSSLisible can be customized by editing "inc/user-config.php" and "user-values.php".
-Any constant in those two files will overide the default value.
+Any constant in those two files will override the default value.
 This will ensure your settings are not overridden when pulling new code.

 ### Constants